tochev/git-vanity/README.md

 **git-vanity** amends the last commit to have a hash that matches a particular prefix.

-This is achieved by appending a 64bit number in hexadecimal notation to the committer's name, which is not normally shown.
+This is achieved either by appending a 64bit number in hexadecimal notation to the committer's name, which is not normally shown, or by adding a vanity field to the commit header, which might interfere with low-level git software or future git versions.

 Example: the repository before the change looks like: